makrai/notes/buechel18-emo-multiling-multitask-naacl.md

 * the MTLNN model does indeed outperform the single task model on both dsets
   * gain is larger on smaller data sets
   * regularizing effect, since the SepNN model shows signs of overfitting
-    * SepNN needs fewer training steps before convergence, the
+    * SepNN needs fewer training steps before convergence
   * Yet, even when the separate model does not overfit (EN+), MTLNN better
-  * MTLNN model converging in about a minute on a middle-class GPU).
-This is
+  * MTLNN model converging in about a minute on a middle-class GPU
     * only about a third as many parameters as the separate model SepNN

 ## 4.2 Comparison against Reference Methods